red-hat-storage/ocs-training/ocp4ocs4/ocs-cluster-shrink/ocs4-shrink-cluster.md

 **Note:** Each `storageDeviceSets` has 3 jobs, one per replica.
 The rank of the `storageDeviceSets` is materialized by the value after `data`.
-If we look at the job `xxx-deviceset-0-data-0-yyy` it means the job is for the first replica (**`deviceset-0`**) for the first rank (`data-0`).
+If we look at the job `xxx-deviceset-0-data-0-yyy` it means the job is for the first replica (**`deviceset-0`**) for the first rank (**`data-0`**).

-We recommend that you shrink your cluster by removing the higher OSD IDs.
+We recommend that you shrink your cluster by removing the higher OSD IDs that are deployed for the higher rank `storageDeviceSets`.
 To identify the correct OSDs, verify which OSDs have been deployed with the following command.

 ~~~
 $ oc get pods | grep osd | grep -v prepare